-- Corporations and individual taxes are due April 15.
+- Corporations and individual taxes are (usually) due April 15.

-- Foreign entities are due June 15… with the extension for all of those six months later.
+- Certain foreign taxpayers have their returns due June 15… with the extension for all of those six months later.

 - Trusts and Nonprofits have their own dates.

-Tax Day is the anniversary of the celebration for the elation we feel when we receive a tax refund until we realize it was our own money in the first place and the government has been “borrowing” it from us for the better part of a year and paying us no interest for the privilege.
+Tax Day is the anniversary of the celebration for the joy we feel when we receive a tax refund — until we realize it was our own money in the first place.
+The government has been “borrowing” it from us for the better part of a year and paying us no interest for the privilege.
 The holiday is celebrated with the mention of tax credits, exemptions, deductions, write-offs, and dependents… some of which may be the same.

 Ancient Tax Day